leonsaraqini/DenarConversion/README.md

 In the installApp folder you can find the installer for the app itself.

-In the codeOfApp folder I have put the whole source code of the app, all done using Windows Forms App (.NET Framework) in C# language.
+In the DesignPartOnlyTest folder I have put the whole source code of the app, all done using Windows Forms App (.NET Framework) in C# language.